Gate (novel series): Manga

-There are five manga series based on Gate, all published by AlphaPolis.
+There are seven manga series based on Gate, all published by AlphaPolis.
 The first manga, drawn by Satoru Sao, began publishing on July 30, 2011.
 This manga is licensed in English by Sekai Publishing, but only the first two volumes have been translated, with Sekai stating quality problems with the volume 2 copies in 2018.
 Following the release of volume 2 in 2020, Sekai Project canceled subsequent volumes.
 On July 8, 2021, AlphaPolis announced they would publish the series in English on their Alpha Manga Service; the publication of the first three volumes occurred two years later.

 The second manga, titled Gate!
 Yonkoma, is a yonkoma comic strip comedy drawn by Kuinji 51-gou, began on January 15, 2015, and ended on July 23, 2015.
 The third manga, drawn by Yukie Shiren and titled Gate: Teikoku no Bara Kishidan - Piña Co Lada 14-sai, which is a prequel story with Piña as the main protagonist, began on March 19, 2015, and ended on April 7, 2016, has 2 volumes.
 A fourth manga, drawn by Chako Abeno and titled Gate: featuring The Starry Heavens, which depicts the three main female characters becoming music idols, began on March 19, 2015, and ended on April 28, 2016, has 2 volumes.
 A fifth spin-off manga, drawn by Tomo and titled Mei☆Company, is based on the in-universe manga in the Gate series, began on March 19, 2015, and ended on October 22, 2015, has 1 volume.

+A sixth manga series based on Gate: Zero, illustrated by Ryuichi Saitaniya, began serialization online on March 13, 2024..
+A seventh manga series based on Gate Season 2, illustrated by Satoru Sakano, began serialization online on February 27, 2026.